rokath/trice/docs/TriceUsageGuide.md

   -password string
         The decrypt passphrase.
 If you change this value you need to compile the target with the appropriate key (see -showKeys).
         Encryption is recommended if you deliver firmware to customers and want protect the trice log output.
 This does work right now only with flex and flexL format.
+  -pick value
+        Channel(s) to display.
+This is a multi-flag switch.
+It can be used several times with a colon separated list of channel descriptors only to display.
+        Example: "-pick err:wrn -pick default" results in suppressing all messages despite of as error, warning and default tagged messages.
+Not usable in conjunction with "-ban".
   -port string
         receiver device: 'ST-LINK'|'J-LINK'|serial name.
         The serial name is like 'COM12' for Windows or a Linux name like '/dev/tty/usb12'.